Maelikah/M6_WeatherDashboard/README.md

 ## Description
 ---
-Code Quiz Challenge.
-The purpose is to generate a JavaScript fundamentals quiz that uses local storage to store highscores and user initials, that shows a timer and alerts the user whether the selected choice was the correct or incorrect answer.
+Weather Dashborad Challenge.
+The purpose is to generate a Weather Dashboard that uses user input to make api calls to OpenWeather and display the current and 5 day forecast weather.
+CSS framework chosen for this was Bulma.
+Local storage is also used to stored previous city searches.

 ## Installation
 ---
-Installation not required, simply open up the JavaScript Fundamentals html file and click on the Start Quiz button.
-Answer the questions and submit your initials upon completion.
-Review highscores and clear the list if desired.
+Installation not required, simply open up the Weather Dashboard html file and type in a city to display the weather.

 ## Usage
 ---